montilab/yQTLpipeline/README.md

 **Plotting Parameters**
 These parameters only control the plots and will not filter the QTL results in RDS or CSV.
+- `params.draw_genopheno_boxplot`  Input "true" to generate genotype-phenotype boxplots of the most significant variant in each genotype file, if it passes the p-value threshold below.
+- `params.boxplot_p_cutoff`  The p-value threshold to determine if the top SNP is significant.
 - `params.plot_mac`  Numeric value.
 The minimum minor allele count (MAC) for a SNP to be included in the QQ plot, Manhattan plot and Miami plot to avoid artefects caused by too little observation.
 Commonly used values for rare SNPs is 3 or 5, while 20 for common SNPs.
 - `params.plot_resolution`  Numeric value.
 The resolution dpi to save the plots.
 Commonly used values including 72, 100, and 120.
 - `params.plot_size`  Numeric value.
 Control the size of the plots in pixels.
 Commonly used values including 400 and 600.

+**PreQC**
+We have a supporting script PreQC.nf that can perform quality filter on the input VCF.
+- `params.hwe_p`  The Hardy-Weinberg Equilibrium p-value.
+Variants with a p-value below this threshold will be considered to violate HWE and will be removed.
+Input 1 to avoid filtering out any variants.
+- `params.min_mac`  Numeric.
+Only variants with minor allele count equal or higher than this threshold will be kept.
+- `params.max_missing_allowed`  Numeric, ranges from 0 to 1.
+The maximum missing rate acceptable.
+For example, input 0.1 will remove variants with missingness greater than 10%.

 ## 4\.
 Input File Examples
-*Note: All TXT and CSV files must have a complete final line, i.e., an empty line at the end of the file when opened in a text editor.
-Otherwise, the computer can not process the text file.*
+*Note: All TXT and CSV files must have a complete final line. i.e. You can see an empty line at the end of the file when opened in a text editor.*

 CSV file to specify genotype file paths (without header):
 |        |                                   |